jovibor/HexCtrl/README.md

 };
 ```
 ### [](#)Virtual Mode
-The `fVirtual` member of `HEXDATASTRUCT` shows whether `HexControl` works in Virtual Mode.
+The `fVirtual` member of `HEXDATASTRUCT` shows whether `HexControl` works in Virtual Mode.<br>
 What it means is that when control is about to display next byte, it will first ask for this byte's value from `HEXDATASTRUCT::pwndMsg` window,
 in the form of `WM_NOTIFY` message.
-This is pretty much the same as the standard `MFC List Control` works when it's created with `LVS_OWNERDATA` flag.
+This is pretty much the same as the standard `MFC List Control` works when it's created with `LVS_OWNERDATA` flag.<br>
-This mode can be quite useful, for instance, in cases where you need to display a very large amount of data, that can't fit in memory all at once.
+This mode can be quite useful, for instance, in cases where you need to display a very large amount of data that can't fit in memory all at once.<br>
 `void SetData(const HEXDATASTRUCT& hds);`

 In control's parent window, process `WM_NOTIFY` message as follows: